perrystreetsoftware/react-native-rtmpview/README.md

     pod install

-Because this library has pod dependencies, it must be added through Cocoapods
+Because this library has pod dependencies, it must be added through Cocoapods; you cannot use `link`

 ## Usage
 ```javascript